Valladolid Insider Tip and Travel Guide 2023

 Hotel Zentik Project – This is a special place and worth your attention.
 Adults Only.
 Location – Calle 30 #192C (X 27 Y 29) Fernando Novelo cost $300/night + tx for 2 .
 The hotel features an underground cave/spa with warm (34-37C) saline water.
 Valladolid insider tip – pool is open 24 hours for guests.

 Casa Valladolid Hotel Boutique – ; location – calle 44 X 37 X 35, Candeleria ; cost~$60-70/night

 Hotel Casa San Roque – location – Calle 41 X 38 X 40 centro cost $44/night

 Hotel Real Las Haciendas – location Calle 37 # 179 A X 32 X 34, Centro, cost $51/night

 There are many smaller hotels in Valladolid within easy walking distance of the attractions, restaurants and bars.
 Prices shown are for double occupancy and in USD.
 Tax not included.

 For a more complete listing of available accommodation try Trip Advisor or any of the comparable travel/hotel booking sites.

-We ate at a number of restaurants in Valladolid.
-These were some of our favourites: (no particular order)
+We have eaten at a number of restaurants in Valladolid.
+These are some of our favourites: (no particular order)

 Las Camapanas – location – Calle 42 #199 x 41 Centro, on the main square